naninovel/docs/docs/en/guide/characters.md

 In case you're constantly changing avatars while the character itself should remain hidden, consider disabling `Auto Show On Modify` in the characters configuration menu; when disabled, you won't have to specify `!visible` to change any parameters of the character while it's hidden.

 ::: info NOTE
 The **avatars are not directly connected with character appearances** and shouldn't be considered as a way to represent a character on scene.
-Avatars is a standalone feature that "injects" an arbitrary image to a compatible text printer.
-In case you want an actual character appear inside a text printer (or a custom UI), check [render actor to texture](/guide/characters#render-to-texture) feature.
+Avatars are a standalone feature that "injects" an arbitrary image into a compatible text printer.
+In case you want an actual character to appear inside a text printer (or a custom UI), check [render actor to texture](/guide/characters#render-to-texture) feature.
 :::

 ## Speaker Highlight